 You can use different metallic shades, mix and create new colors, and decorate whatever design or pattern you want.
 Just, imagine how lavish it is to have costly metallic ornamentation on your concrete floor.
 And of course, you would like to flaunt your luxury before your guests.

 Now using these methods you can change the color of your polished or unpolished concrete floor.
 You can do it yourself but having an expert do the job can help reduce the wastage and get the better quality for the same.
+Hire a concrete flooring Seattle company to assist you in making an awesome colored floor for your house.
 Depending upon their level of expertise, they can also guide you through any repairs needed before the coloring could be done.
 Usually, old floor setups need to be resealed and finely polished before they can be colored.
 This is done to ensure that the color is spread uniformly, as much as possible.

 So, before you hire just about any contractor, you should explore your options thoroughly.
 Skimming through the prospects based on their licensing, their area of operation, and what they charge for their services, you can easily identify the best one.
 Since now, you already have the idea about what it takes to color your polished concrete floor, it should be easier for you to find the right contractor.